tarponjargon/js-simple-validations/README.md

 ## Containers and Styling

-JSV applies containers* and styles automatically.
+JSV applies containers and styles automatically.
+There's nothing you need to do, the exception being radio buttons and some checkboxes (see below).

+You can override the styles if you wish.
 Each form gets an error container with the class `validate-form-error-message`.
 Each input field is wrapped in a validation container with the class `validate-input` so that the it can be styled as *valid* or *invalid*.
 A sibling container with class `validate-field-error-message` immediately follows, where error messages appear.
 The CSS is included but can be overridden in your own stylesheet if desired.

 ![enter image description here](https://i.imgur.com/mdvVl24.png)

 *&nbsp;Multiple form elements with the same `name` - like radio buttons or multi-value checkboxes - need to have the error message container and validation container (optional) added to the form manually.

+Put this container where you want to target your error messages for the group of elements:

+    <div class="validate-field-error-message" id="[YOUR ID NAME]"></div>

+Then link each element of the group to the message target by adding the message target's ID to the element's data-jsv-message-target data attribute:

+    data-jsv-message-target="[YOUR ID NAME]"

+Below is a full example of a multi-value checkbox with the error message and the optional validation container specified:

 		<!-- Example of multi-value checkbox inputs that have the
 		     validation and error containers added.
 Note addition